 - Hardware failures that require replacement, such as a faulty power supply, hard disk, or other server components.

-Note: A retirement notice might appear in your Personal Health Dashboard until the scheduled event time.
+Note: A retirement notice might appear in your AWS Health Dashboard until the scheduled event time.
 You can also view events scheduled for your instance from the Amazon EC2 console under Scheduled Events.
 Or, use the following commands to view scheduled events for your instance: